modelbashir-create/NeuroMetrica/Docs/VERTICAL_SLICES.md

 - [ ] Simple protocol types for AI models (e.g. `VolumeSegmentationModel`, `SegmentationResult`).
 - [ ] Clear entry points for feeding `CIImageVolume` / `CIImage2D` through Core ML models without leaking engine internals into the app.

-### DCMTKLoader (DICOM Swift Package)
+### ChromaImagingCore (ITK + DCMTK IO Swift Package)

+This package is the **ITK/IO bridge** and the single entry point for reading medical image files into the Neurometrica stack.

-#### V1 – Basic DICOM volume loading
+#### V1 – Unified IO via ITK + DCMTK

+- [x] Integrate ITK as a C++ framework, exposed to Swift via `ITKBridge.h` / `ITKBridge.mm`.
+- [x] Build ITK **with DCMTK enabled**, so DICOM support is available inside ITK.
+- [x] Provide Swift-facing IO helpers that:
+  - Accept a URL or file path.
-- [x] DCMTKLoader Swift package added to the workspace.
+  - Use ITK (and DCMTK for DICOM) to read the series/volume.
-- [x] Basic bridging setup (`DicomBridge` header/implementation files) connecting Swift to DCMTK C++.
-- [ ] High-level Swift API to load a DICOM series into `CIImageVolume` + metadata.
+  - Convert the result into neutral engine types (e.g. `CImageVolume` / `CIImageVolume` + metadata).
+- [x] Ensure that **all file formats** go through this package for IO:
+  - DICOM (via DCMTK inside ITK).
+  - NIfTI (`.nii`, `.nii.gz`).
+  - NRRD.
+  - MetaImage (`.mhd` / `.mha`).
+  - RAW volumes (with external dimension/spacing info).
-- [ ] Mapping DICOM metadata into shared engine types (spacing, orientation, study/series/study date).
+- [ ] Map ITK/DCMTK metadata (spacing, orientation, study/series info, patient/study date) into shared engine metadata models.
-- [ ] Pixel data conversion from DCMTK (various pixel formats) into the engine's volume representation.
-- [ ] A clean boundary where DCMTKLoader returns neutral volume + metadata types that ChromaImagingKit can consume.
-- [ ] Simple wiring so that the app can choose between NIfTI and DICOM paths without knowing DCMTK internals.
+- [ ] Provide clear error types and messages when IO fails (unsupported format, corrupt series, etc.).
-- [ ] Minimal tests or sample-series checks to confirm DICOM series can be loaded into volumes with correct dimensions and spacing.
+- [ ] Add basic tests using small DICOM/NIfTI/NRRD/MetaImage fixtures to confirm that dimensions and spacing round-trip correctly.

-- [ ] Graceful handling of compressed DICOM where DCMTK is available/configured.
+#### V2+ – Optional ITK-based processing

+Although the primary role of ChromaImagingCore is IO, ITK can also serve as a **reference CPU backend** for some processing tasks:

+- [ ] Optional ITK-based filters (e.g. normalization, basic smoothing) exposed behind a strategy layer so they can be compared against native Metal/Accelerate implementations.
+- [ ] Optional ITK-based registration routines (rigid/affine) that can be used for correctness and debugging, while the native engine evolves GPU-accelerated registration for real-time use.

+In all cases, ITK remains **CPU-only** in this architecture.
+Any GPU/ANE-accelerated behavior is implemented in the native engine (`ChromaImagingKit` and `RedEngine`) after IO is complete.

 ## App Layer – V1